DanRich123/AlpineEM/README.md

 # AlpineEM

 **An FDTD–SPICE electromagnetic simulation suite**, coupling a full-wave 3D Finite-Difference Time-Domain (FDTD) solver with SPICE circuit co-simulation via ngspice.
-Built for electromagnetics problems that need both field-level accuracy and circuit-level fidelity.
+Built for a wide variety of electromagnetics problems.

 Developed by Daniel Richardson at the Center for National Security Initiatives (NSI), University of Colorado Boulder and as an independent.